Daniel2894/java_ui_auto/README.md

 # java_ui_auto
-Framework for UI Automation in Java with Selenium and Hamcrest
+> Framework for UI Automation in Java with Selenium and Hamcrest

 The project is a basic UI Automation Framework in Java.

 The tools used are:

-TestNG to write test cases
+* TestNG to write test cases
-Selenium to interact with the navigator
+* Selenium to interact with the navigator
-Hamcrest to write assertions
+* Hamcrest to write assertions

+The project contains the dessign patter of POM for UI tests.